Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 How is Kick any different from Twitch?

 Since we all loved watching streamers on Twitch, one might ask what on earth do we need another streaming platform for?
-And the main reason, needless to say, is the Twitch ban on most live gambling.
-True, that ban may or may not last, but in the meantime, since slots streaming is such a lucrative business and cherished pastime, it was almost essential to find a new way to make this accessible for the long-term.
+The main reason is the Twitch ban on most live gambling.
+That ban may or may not last, but in the meantime, since slots streaming is such a lucrative business and cherished pastime, it was essential to ensure it’s accessible for the long-term.
 Hence Kick stepped in.

-For many of us, of course, it seems like Kick came out of nowhere.
+For many of us, it seems like Kick came out of nowhere.
 All of the sudden people were talking about it.
 And that feeling may be somewhat correct.

 There was not much information about the launch of Kick.com, certainly not in any sort of official kind of way.
-Word of the platform got around within the scene because casino streamers advertised it on their social media channels and in their live streams.
-Trainwrecks, in particular, was pretty vocal in promoting it, which makes sense as he is at minimum a consultant for the platform, or maybe even a partial owner / investor.
+Word got around the scene because casino streamers advertised it on their social media channels and in their live streams.
+Trainwrecks, in particular, was pretty vocal in promoting it, which makes sense as he is at minimum a consultant for the platform.
+Or maybe even a partial owner and investor.

-The reality is, however, though it seemed to come out of nowhere to fans, there was obviously quite a bit of forethought put into the platform, as Kick, even in its beta format, has shown itself to be a serious contender in terms of both the business model and the technology it provides.
+The reality is however, that there was obviously quite a bit of forethought put into the platform.
+Kick, even in its beta format, has shown itself to be a serious contender in terms of both the business model and the technology it provides.

-While the actual UI is not all that much different from what you would expect to see, and the functionality pretty much the same as Twitch (because why bother fix what isn’t broken really?), the main difference at Kick is for the streamers themselves.
+While the actual UI is not all that much different, and the functionality is pretty much the same as Twitch (why fix what isn’t broken?), the main difference at Kick is for the streamers themselves.
 And that being the distribution of revenue share.
-Or more accurately, as Twitch seems to be restricting income opportunities for streamers giving them a 50% instead of 70% percent cut for each subscription, Kick is giving the talent a far bigger piece of the pie.
+Kick is giving the talent a far bigger piece of the pie, as Twitch seems to be restricting income opportunities for streamers giving them a 50% instead of 70% percent cut for each subscription.

 Another strong differentiator?
 The creators of Kick.com have a clear commitment to fairness and transparency.
-This is done through well-defined Community Guidelines and Terms of Service, both of which can easily be found onsite, and present without a doubt what is permitted and what is not.
-This is opposed to Twitch, where we have all heard complaints that streamers were blocked suddenly for some reason, which later turned out to be unfounded, and conversely there were clear violations that had no consequences at all.
-In any event, this ambiguity should be a thing of the past on the new platform, so there is that advantage too.
+This is done through well-defined Community Guidelines and Terms of Service, both of which can easily be found onsite.
+There’s no doubt on what is permitted and what is not.
+This is opposed to Twitch, where we have all heard complaints that streamers were blocked suddenly for some reason, which later turned out to be unfounded.
+Conversely there were clear violations that had no consequences at all.
+In any event, this ambiguity should be a thing of the past on the new platform.

-For us viewers, all these elements put together are positive in the sense that we know top talent will be highly incentivized, hence continue to create the content that we love.
+For viewers, all these elements put together are positive in the sense that we know top talent will be highly incentivized to create the content that we love.
 Plus, we know the categories that we most enjoy – like crypto gambling – will be here to stay.

 Twitch as the engine that drives casino streamers (and their fans) to join Kick

-Since it is ever so clear that Kick came onto the market to compete with Twitch, and is in fact you might argue, developed in its image, the title of this section – that Twitch itself is driving streamers to Kick – may read as counterintuitive.
-But the reality is, since Twitch announced the end of live gambling sessions on its platform, Stake fans and other lovers of online casino gambling have been hoping for a new home for their streaming stars.
+It is clear that Kick came onto the market to compete with Twitch and is developed in its image.
+The title of this section – that Twitch itself is driving streamers to Kick – may read as counterintuitive.
+But since Twitch announced the end of live gambling sessions on its platform, Stake fans and other lovers of online casino gambling have been hoping for a new home for their streaming stars.
 Which they already have, as many of the big Stake streamers in particular have already switched to Kick.

-Whether the changes in policy at Twitch are really the trigger for the development of Kick.com – while that would make sense – that is still to a degree a matter of speculation.
+Whether the changes in policy at Twitch are really the trigger for the development of Kick.com is still to a degree a matter of speculation.
 And while gambling is all about luck, business has much more planning involved.
 So it would be a mad coincidence if Kick just happened to come onto the scene almost as soon as Twitch blocked casino streamers and some gambling providers on its platform.

-As such, our assumption is, since there have been plenty of rumblings about gambling on Twitch, with a lot of “negative” press, some smart players were putting Kick together, quietly in the background, ready to launch when the much-discussed ban finally dropped.
+Our assumption is, since there have been plenty of rumblings about gambling on Twitch with a lot of “negative” press, some smart players were putting Kick together, quietly in the background.
+And ready to launch when the much-discussed ban finally dropped.

-That being said, it is definitely not just the ban on casino streams that has fueled the jump to an alternative streaming platform, but also the actions of Twitch in general in recent times, including what many consider indiscriminate blocks on content producers, as well as reductions to talents’ income streams.
+That being said, it is definitely not just the ban on casino streams that has fueled the jump to an alternative streaming platform.
+The actions of Twitch in general, including what many consider indiscriminate blocks on content producers, as well as reductions to talents’ income streams, are part of it too.

 Rumors of a connection between Kick.com and Stake casino

 Still, the evidence is strong many might say.
-And we are not just talking about Stake CEO Eddie’s Kick account, but in particular the striking number of prominent Stake streamers who have quickly made the shift to Kick.
-Equally, it is quite noticeable that many of the slot streams that can be found on the newly opened platform were shot by individuals playing at Stake.
+And we are not just talking about Stake CEO Eddie’s Kick account, but the striking number of prominent Stake streamers who have quickly made the shift to Kick.
+Equally, many of the slot streams on the newly opened platform were shot by individuals playing at Stake.
 That is, whichever way you look at it, Stake seems to take central stage here.
 This may or may not be pure coincidence.
 You can make your own assumptions.

 But regardless of whether or not Stake has a stake (sorry we couldn’t help the pun) in the Kick platform, it is important to note that Kick is open to anyone, not just Stake streamers.
 So it is certainly possible to find content from other crypto casinos being streamed here too.
-And if you are looking to pick up an audience, while we assume you would want to play at Stake, you can also share sessions from any online casino you desire.
+If you are looking to pick up an audience, you can also share sessions from any online casino you desire.

 The top streamers who are active on Kick

-In any event, if you are looking for one of your favorite streamers, we have put together a short list to help you ascertain just how popular Kick streaming is becoming amongst the celebs, and who you should consider following there.
+In any event, if you are looking for one of your favorite streamers, below is a short list of the top streamers on Kick.
+You can see just how popular Kick streaming is among the celebs, and who you should consider following there.

 Roshtein